 Vitamins and minerals, often referred to as micronutrients, are essential for healthy development, disease prevention and wellbeing.
 Worldwide, at least half of children younger than 5 currently live with vitamin and mineral deficiencies, according to the CDC.

-Except for vitamin D, micronutrients are not produced in the body and must come from the diet — and micronutrient deficiencies can result in problematic side effects.
+Most micronutrients are not produced in the body and must come from the diet — and micronutrient deficiencies can result in problematic side effects.

 Vitamin A Deficiency